-I will post my contributions to news outlets, interviews and published articles on this page.
-I just launched my mission in Feb 2020 to change the way family law is done and to help families get better outcomes for less money.
-My media outreach just started, stay tuned or bookmark this page for highlights and updates “In The News”
+I post my contributions to news outlets, interviews and published articles on this page.
+I launched my mission in Feb 2020 to change the way family law is done and to help families get better outcomes for less money.
+I invite you to bookmark this page for highlights and updates “In The News”.

 DON'T FORGET TO DIVIDE THE PENSION PLAN IN YOUR DIVORCE